CloudLabs-Samples/JFrog-Pilot/Lab/step_2.md

     npm-challenge-local
     ```

-1. And keep the rest of the default settings.
+1. And keep the rest of the default settings and create the repo.

    ![](image/screenshot3.png)